 A Perkins loan is not credited to your account automatically.
 Loan funds will only be applied to your bill/student account after your have accepted your loan on MaineStreet and have successfully completed all the necessary paperwork.
 More information is available from the campus website and from MaineStreet.

 You may want to inform the Business Office that additional (anticipated) money will be applied to your student account in the near future.
-Informing the (One Stop) Business office of how you plan to pay your school bill, before it is due, may prevent late fee charges from being added to your student account.
+Informing the Business Office of how you plan to pay your school bill, before it is due, may prevent late fee charges from being added to your student account.

 If you have been offered a Perkins loan on your award notice and would like to borrow this money, you will need to accept it and complete a Perkins Master Promissory Note (MPN).
 Both can be completed in MaineStreet.